 The objective

 Ultimate is a game played with seven players per team.
-The objective of ultimate is to score points by receiving a teammate's pass in the opponent's end-zone.
+The objective of ultimate is to score points by receiving a teammate's pass in the opponent's end zone.
 The first team to 15 points wins.
 Most games last 90 minutes, however, some leagues impose time limits on games due to field space and number of teams.

 The disc